 After completing his Political Science and European Law degree, Cheyen started working as Unit Manager Knowledge and Policy* at ScienceWorks.
 He is highly interested in the challenges faced by the world of policy and politics and wants to help counter such challenges.
 As Unit Manager* Cheyen brings scholars and policymakers together in order to contribute to the establishment of evidence informed policy and stimulates the societal impact of science.
 His motto: “All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident”.

-As project manager, Marjolein is responsible for organising multiple conventions and training courses within the “Science & Policy” theme of ScienceWorks.
+As project manager, Marjolein is responsible for organising multiple conferences and training courses within the “Science & Policy” theme of ScienceWorks.
 Her Biotechnology background gives her insights in the science-part of these events.
-Her primary focus will be the convention: “Vormgeving van experimenten voor beter beleid”, which will take place on the 19th of June 2018.
-Her motto: “Great things never came from comfort zones.”
+Her primary focus will be the conference: “Vormgeving van experimenten voor beter beleid”, which will take place on the 19th of June 2018.
+Her motto: “Great things never came from comfort zones”.

 For 18 years Claar-Els is managing networks and organising congresses at the interface of science and society.
 Today, she is working as networkmanager for two days a week.
 She slaves for to of her favorite congresses, the Student Research Conference and The Cambridge Council.
 Her motto: “A leap in cold water makes the day.”